ondiekelijah/Threaded-Replies-using-Flask-SQLAlchemy-MySQL/README.md

 ### 4 .Migrate/Create a database

 Applies for windows/macOS/Linux
-**NB** First create a MySQL database then execute then Create a .env file and paste the following lines of code;
+**NB** First create a MySQL database then execute then <br>
+create a .env file and paste the following lines of code;
 ```
 SECRET_KEY = 'secret-key'
 SQLALCHEMY_DATABASE_URI = "mysql+mysqlconnector://mysql-username:mysql-db-pass@localhost/db-name"